ImanMontajabi/TLS-Checker/README.md

 ## About

-The script collects various details about each domain, including:
+The script collects various details about each domain, or rather domain names in first column of `input.csv` including:

 - IPv4
 - IPv6